GoAnimate-Wrapper/GoAnimate-Wrapper/README.md

-# GoAnimate-Wrapper
+# GoAnimate Wrapper
-This Node.JS project is designed to be an API wrapper for GoAnimate's (now Vyond's) Legacy Video Maker.
-It had been retired on 19th December 2019, 03:10 UTC.
-At the moment, I have yet to implement data persistence.
+This is an API wrapper for GoAnimate's (now Vyond's) Legacy Video Maker, which had been retired on *19th December 2019, 03:10 UTC*.
+Unlike other services that attempt to sole the same problem, this project allows the LVM to access data peristence and is very portable.
+Please keep in mind that not all features designed to run on the original API have been yet implemented.
 ## How to Use
 To access this service, I have provided two options:
 1. Navigate to [this site on EvenNode](http://goanimate-wrapper.eu-4.evennode.com/) to view a pre-configured server.